dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

     ```
     _A typical example_

-* **Improved Server-side rendering**: The server renderer was completely rewritten in ReactJS 16to be very fast.
-Server-side rendering in ReactJS 16is about three times faster than ReactJS 15because the server renderer supports _streaming_.
+* **Improved Server-side rendering**: The server renderer was completely rewritten in ReactJS 16 to be very fast.
+Server-side rendering in ReactJS 16 is about three times faster than ReactJS 15 because the server renderer supports _streaming_.
 This makes sending of data from the server to the client faster than usual.
-In React 16, there are two different methods for rendering on the client side, _render()_ and _hydrate()_. _render()_ as we already know for rendering content solely on the client side, _hydrate()_ for rendering on top of server-side rendered markup.
-Furthermore, ReactJS 16is better at hydrating server-rendered HTML once it reaches the client.
+In ReactJS 16, there are two different methods for rendering on the client side, _render()_ and _hydrate()_. _render()_ as we already know for rendering content solely on the client side, _hydrate()_ for rendering on top of server-side rendered markup.
+Furthermore, ReactJS 16 is better at hydrating server-rendered HTML once it reaches the client.
 It no longer requires the initial render to exactly match the result from the server.
 Instead, it will attempt to reuse as much of the existing DOM as possible.

-{% include tweet_quote.html quote_text="In React 16, there are two different methods for rendering on the client side, render() and hydrate()." %}
+{% include tweet_quote.html quote_text="In ReactJS 16, there are two different methods for rendering on the client side, render() and hydrate()." %}

     ```js
       import { hydrate } from "react-dom"